msteffan/fundamentals/README.md

 Whether this is all brand new to you, or if you've already been coding and using the command line for a while, we ask that you take the time to work through this material, since your instructors will reference it during the course.

-### GA Mentors
+### Getting help

-In addition to taking a few hours to work through these exercises, we're asking you to check-in with a GA Mentor at least once a week.
+We design our immersive courses to help you embrace and excel in the challenge of lifelong learning.
+This means that when you get stuck, the instructors, developers-in-residence, and TAs you work with will often help you drive your own process of discovery, rather than just giving you the right answer.
+Since you're probably completing this mini-course at home or in a coffee shop, you don't have the same level of guidance you'll get once you join us on Day 1 of your course.

+That said, we wanted to make sure that even now you have someone to reach out to you when you get stuck.
+We've enlisted a number of former WDI graduates to make themselves available to help you as you work through this book via a virtual platform.
+In fact, we'd like to ask you to take advantage of these mentors' guidance at least twice as you work through the material (we'll remind you to do a check-in at various points).

-You can [login on the GA Mentors site](https://ga.hackhands.com) with the credentials that have been sent to you in a separate email.
+Your login for this service should have been sent to you in a separate email.
 If you haven't received these credentials, please email your GA producer.
-Once signed up, you can click the button below to request help at any time.
+Once signed up, you can [login on the GA Mentors site](https://ga.hackhands.com) and then click the button below to request help at any time.

 <a href="https://ga.hackhands.com"><img src="/images/request_help.png"></a>